 Just in case that is of any importance to you:

 Both Bluehost and A2 Hosting, offer payments via PayPal or credit card.
-Bluehost offers check and money order in addition to that; A2 gives you the extra options Skrill and wire transfer.
+Bluehost offers checks and money orders in addition to that; A2 gives you the extra options of Skrill and wire transfer.

 Downsides of Bluehost and A2 Hosting